The 10 Biggest Fish in the World

 Written by Heather Hall

 You may be wondering what the largest fish in the world is and where you can find it.
-So who is the biggest fish in the ocean?
-We have considered all the types of fish falling into the Chondrichthyes and the Osteichthyes groups alive on earth.
+So what is the biggest fish in the ocean?
+We have considered all the types of fish falling into the Chondrichthyes and the Osteichthyes groups currently alive on earth.
 That’s more than 28,000 species.
-We have not looked at extinct fish, such as the Placodermi group, where the Dunkleosteus and the Titanichthys may have weighed more than 3.5 tons.
-Based on these criteria, here are the 10 biggest fish in the world.
+Based on this criteria, here are the 10 biggest fish in the world.

 Infographic of the 10 Biggest Fish in the World